proycon/sxmo-docs/CONTRIBUTING.md

 	6. Where to get the new images or how to update from an existing release
 	7. Any other pmos related issues (update-u-boot, updating modem firmware, etc.)

+**Notes on Package Versioning**:
-Note: Versioning numbers for suckless forks follow the scheme: sucklessv.sxmov
+Versioning numbers for suckless forks follow the scheme: sucklessv.sxmov.
-- For example, with the dmenu fork, checkout 4.9 as upstream-4.9 and commit new versions as 4.9.x; wherein x is the Sxmo version.
+For example, with the dmenu fork, checkout 4.9 as upstream-4.9 and commit new versions as 4.9.x; wherein x is the Sxmo version.

+### Releases: Steps for cutting a new bootable SD-card Sxmo release image

+**Steps**:

+1. Wait for packages to be available in pmOS / Alpine repositories, image baker script  uses latest packages available using pmbootstrap in pmOS so this step needs to be done slightly after packages are merged
+2. Bump the version variable on [sxmo-image-builder](https://git.sr.ht/~sxmo-infra/sxmo-image-builder) in a commit.
+2. This builds a new image and uploads it to [http://images.lrdu.org/](http://images.lrdu.org/), wait for it to upload.
+3. Bump the version (add a new entry) in the [changelog generator script](https://git.sr.ht/~mil/sxmo-docs/tree/master/scripts/changelog_generator.sh)
+4. Rerun the changelog generator script via running:
+   `./scripts/changelog_generator.sh genreleasespage > CHANGELOG.md`

+**Notes on Image Versioning**:
+The current versioning scheme for images is that tagged image minor releases correlate to the sxmo-utils minor version number.
+This wasn't the case for the first few images, but has lined up since 0.1.3.
+E.g. so sxmo-utils 1.1.3 lines up with the image 0.1.3 and this same schema has been in place since.
+This may change in the future.

-## Accepting a Patch
+### Accepting a Patch

 1. Contributor submits a patch
 2. Maintainer A assign themselves to the patch and tests the patch